broxme/febbu-messenger/README.md

 ### Custom styles

 Advanced users can modify the colors/styles of Caprine.
-Click the menu item `Febbu Massanger`/`File` → `Febbu Massanger Settings` → `Advanced` → `Custom Styles` and a CSS file will open up in your default editor.
+Click the menu item `Febbu Messenger`/`File` → `Febbu Messenger Settings` → `Advanced` → `Custom Styles` and a CSS file will open up in your default editor.

 ### Keyboard shortcuts